twaclaw/p3/README.rst

 Python ecosystem for data analysis and machine learning
 ---------------------------------------------------------

-Presentation hold at Kigali on 04.03.2019
+Presentation hold at Kigali on 06.03.2019

 Topics
 -------
 * Python ecosystem for data analysis
+* Numpy
-* ML/DL tools
+* Pandas
+* Introduction to machine learning